tyonekura/autowordler/README.md

 1. Words that are too minor are not chosen.
 2. We can exclude all words that were already used.
 3. pural words are less likely chosen.
-(I've not checked if it's ever.
-2695 of 8636 ends with S. So, I can ignore those words until there is no candidate left.
+2695 of 8636 ends with S. Although there is non pural words like truss, I can ignore words ending with S until there is no candidate left.